-Because all libraries are susceptible to disasters, The Huntsville-Madison County Public Library is committed to maintaining a vigilant state of disaster preparedness for staff, the collection and our facilities.
-Enlightened self-interest tells us that to be prepared is the greatest weapon against disaster.
-This plan, along with continual training, provides library staff with a set of disaster priorities, emergency procedure guidelines and floor plans for each location.
+Because all libraries are susceptible to disasters, The Huntsville-Madison County Public Library is committed to maintaining a vigilant state of disaster preparedness for staff, library visitors, the collection and our facilities.
+To be prepared is the greatest weapon against disaster.
+This plan, along with continual training, provides library staff with a set of disaster priorities, emergency procedure guidelines, lists of personnel and floor plans for each location.

 Emergency operations planning activities are divided into four phases that form a cycle.
 The phases of the cycle are: